Isaac Paredes Player Props: Rays vs. Royals

 Isaac Paredes At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks 55th, his on-base percentage ranks 17th, and he is 17th in the league in slugging.
+- Among the qualified hitters, he ranks 66th in batting average, while his on-base percentage ranks 22nd and he is 19th in slugging.

-- In 55.7% of his 79 games this season, Paredes has picked up at least one hit.
-He's also had 19 multi-hit games.

-- In 32 games this season (40.5%), Paredes has picked up an RBI, and in nine of those games (11.4%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Paredes has driven home a run in 32 games this season (40.0%), including more than one RBI in 11.3% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 32 of 79 games this year, and more than once 11 times.
+- He has scored in 32 of 80 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.